TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/collaboration.md

 ## **Recommended steps**

-The folllowing details explain how to setup Azure Databricks with Github and Bitbucket.
+Below are details on how to setup Azure Databricks with Github and Bitbucket.

-(1) Go to [Github setup](https://docs.azuredatabricks.net/user-guide/notebooks/github-version-control.html) to link your Azure Databricks notebook to Github.
+* Go to [Github setup](https://docs.azuredatabricks.net/user-guide/notebooks/github-version-control.html) to link your Azure Databricks notebook to Github.
-(2) If you are not able to connect to Github, you might not setup the access token.
+* If you are not able to connect to Github, you might not have setup the access token.
-(3) Go to [Bitbucket setup](https://docs.azuredatabricks.net/user-guide/notebooks/bitbucket-cloud-version-control.html) to link your Azure Databricks notebook to Bitbucket.
+* Go to [Bitbucket setup](https://docs.azuredatabricks.net/user-guide/notebooks/bitbucket-cloud-version-control.html) to link your Azure Databricks notebook to Bitbucket.
-(4) Note: Github Enteprise is not supported yet
+* Note: Github Enteprise is not supported yet

 ## **Recommended documents**
 1. [Github setup](https://docs.azuredatabricks.net/user-guide/notebooks/github-version-control.html)